Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 My head wear at the trail head changes, too: I use a wool cap, sometimes with ear flaps, sometimes not.

 My neck seems to be the spot where cold air really bothers me, so I carry a fleece neck warmer like this one.

 For winter trips, here's a valuable dayhiking tip:

 My winter boots are drastically different at this time of year - heavy and waterproof, with thick warm liners that can be dried separately.

-If I decide to hike on a wet but snow free low land trail, I skip all the heavy layers and just wear a long sleeved top under a waterproof jacket.
+If I decide to hike on a wet but snow free low land trail, I skip all the heavy layers and just wear a long sleeved top under a waterproof winter jacket.

 Thinking of day hiking alone?

 Once you get your basic gear and trail skills dialed in, the hiking world is your oyster.